Be proactive, resilient & realistic!

 Then, "all of a sudden" her fortunes turned and in the space of a month she got a journal acceptance, a nomination for a best dissertation award, and an award for the best conference paper.
 A year later she had three papers accepted for top journals, a book on Managing Expatriates in China and another conference award nomination.
 But of course this didn't happen "all of a sudden", it was the result of years and years of persistence!
 You can read about her work in a guest post on my blog: Managing expatriates’ identity: subtle desire, big impact

 For instance my first (failed) application for full professor led to the development of Publish or Perish, a free software program to show citation impact, now used by nearly a million academics.
-Although the development, maintenance and support for it continues to take up a huge amount of my time, it has also given me great name recognition, much more than I would ever have been able to achieve with my own research.
+Although the development, maintenance and support for it continues to take up a huge amount of my time, it has also given me considerable name recognition, much more than I would ever have been able to achieve with my own research.
 It also led to an entirely new research program Quality and Impact of Academic Research, in which I have done some of my most impactful work.

 ...and be realistic